-SUMMARY OF CLAIM TO BE ADJUDICATED IN THIS DECISION
+SUMMARY OF ISSUES TO BE ADJUDICATED IN THIS DECISION

-As noted above, this Decision concerns the PSC's claim for compensation for amounts paid, or to be paid, to four experts/consultants: Dr. Mark Geier, David Geier, Dr. Heather Young and Dr. Robert Hirsch.
+As noted above, this Decision on Remand concerns the PSC's claim for compensation for amounts paid, or to be paid, to four experts/consultants: Dr. Mark Geier, David Geier, Dr. Heather Young and Dr. Robert Hirsch.
 Conceptually, this claim can be broken into two parts.
-First, petitioners seek approximately \$500,000 to compensate all four of those individuals for work on an original medical article that was published in 2008.
-Second, petitioners seek about \$167,000 more for miscellaneous additional services provided by Mark Geier and David Geier between 2003 and 2008.
+First, petitioners seek \$447,004.02 to compensate all four of those individuals for work on an original medical article that was published in 2008.
+Second, petitioners seek \$197,823.94 more for miscellaneous additional services provided by Mark Geier and David Geier between 2003 and 2008.
 I will deal with these two parts separately.
-In part VI of this Decision, I will explain why I decline to award any of the amounts claimed for producing the medical article in question.
-Then, in Part VII of this Decision, I will deal with the claim for additional amounts for the work of Mark Geier and David Geier.
+In part VI of this Decision on Remand, I will explain why I decline to award any of the amounts claimed for producing the medical article in question.
+Then, in Part VII of this Decision on Remand, I will deal with the claim for additional amounts for the work of Mark Geier and David Geier.